FC Continentals: History

 The club was formed by Russian immigrants Igor Demitchev and Samad Kadirov in Toronto in 2008.
 The club derived its name from the main financier Demitchev's hometown Vorkuta in Russia.
 Initially the club operated at the amateur level in the Downtown Polson Pier Soccer League.
 In their debut season, Vorkuta achieved instant success after clinching both the regular and postseason titles.
 Within a year, the club transferred to the Thornhill Soccer Club League, and continued its uphill climb to success by winning the playoff title.

 In 2010, the team remained in the York Region territory by joining the Richmond Hill Soccer League, and the Downsview Hangar Indoor Soccer League.
 In 2016, the organization decided to make the transition to the professional ranks by applying for membership in the Canadian Soccer League.
 After presenting a successful strategic business plan, the club received the necessary votes in order to be approved by the league ownership.
 In preparation for the 2017 CSL season, the team hired the services of Serhiy Zayets as head coach.
 Zayets assembled a roster with several key CSL veterans acquired primarily from FC Ukraine United.
 The acquisitions included Sergiy Ivliev, Oleg Shutov, Mykhailo Bulkin, Vitaliy Dnistryan, Danylo Lazar, Vadym Gostiev, and Oleh Kerchu was assigned the team captain.
 In addition to the CSL veterans, several imports were brought in from Ukraine and Russia to further strengthen the roster.

 Vorkuta made their professional debut on May 27, 2017 against Milton SC with a 7–0 victory with goals coming from Kerchu, Lazar, Shutov, Gostiev, and Yaroslav Svorak.
 In the club's inaugural season at the professional level, Vorkuta managed to produce a significant result.
 By clinching the regular season title, and establishing the best offensive record with the second best defensive record.
 In the preliminary round of the postseason, they defeated Royal Toronto FC by a score of 6–3.
 Their 2017 campaign came to a conclusion in the following round after a 1–0 defeat to Scarborough SC.

 In 2018, the club produced a notable season by securing the CSL Championship, and found further success in the Second Division as its reserve squad secured the double (division title and DII Championship).
 In 2022, the club was renamed FC Continentals.

 Crest

-The club's first crest was in the shape of a circle with a soccer ball placed in the center along with the name of the club beneath it.
+The club's first crest was in the shape of a circle with a soccer ball placed in the center and with the club's name beneath it.
 The colors of the crest were blue, red, and white which represented the colors of the Canadian and the city of Toronto flags.
-On top of the crest was a barbed wire which symbolized the owner's birthplace Vorkuta in Siberia, Russia where a former Gulag labor camp was located.
+On top of the crest was a barbed wire, which symbolized the owner's birthplace, Vorkuta in Siberia, Russia, where a former Gulag labor camp was located.

-In 2022, the name of the club was changed to FC Continentals which also resulted in a rebranding of the club's logo.
+In 2022, the club's name was changed to FC Continentals, resulting in a rebranding of the club's logo.